 Property finance for the acquisition of or development of property is a huge business sector in the UK.
-There are hundreds of banks and lenders who are prepared to fund property development and building works or the acquisition of property and land,
+There are hundreds of banks and lenders who are prepared to fund for this.

 Bridging finance can bridge the gap between the secured lender’s advance against a project or property under a fixed charge and the cost of the build or development.
-This bridge loan is usually paid back when the property is sold or refinanced.
-This is short term funding, is higher risk than first fixed charge product and can be more expensive.
+The loan is usually paid back when the property is sold or refinanced.
+This is short term funding.
+There is higher risk than first fixed charge products.
+Thus, it can be more expensive.

 As this site is focused on companies with commercial borrowing requirements (and not mortgages for your home which we cannot advise upon) let’s look at the products in more detail: